Are you concerned your drinking has crossed the line into dependency? If so, attending alcohol rehab may be one option worth pursuing.

 Severe withdrawal symptoms are:

-Programme length can vary depending on the severity of the dependence, the situation, and the substance being taken.
-A minimum of a 6-week programme is recommended, although the longer the better.
-In cases where this is not feasible, a minimum detox period of 14 days can be arranged if suitable.
+Programme length can vary depending on the severity of the dependency, and the existence of co-occurring mental health disorders.
+A 4-week programme is generally recommended.
+In cases where this is not feasible, a minimum detox period of 10 days can be arranged if suitable.

 The cost of private treatment programmes can vary depending on the duration, clinic and the amount of aftercare on offer.

 Rehab 4 Addiction recognises that there is a deficit in the provision of affordable private rehabilitation alcohol addiction treatment in the UK.
-In order to find out the treatment that represents the best chance of success for all concerned, call one of our experienced advisors.
 Our advice is completely free and confidential.

-We can offer guidance towards the best treatment options based on your individual circumstances, budget and needs.
-Our advisors are ethically bound to give you advice according to the latest evidence of what works.
+We can offer guidance based on your individual circumstances, budget and needs.
+Our advisors offer you advice according to the latest evidence of what works.

 Rehab 4 Addiction provides immediate access to rehab, alcohol treatment programmes and detoxification at a wide range of specialist treatment centres around the UK and abroad.
 The Care Quality Commission (CQC) fully regulates our services and we work with a number of UK clinics that offer comprehensive rehabilitation alcohol addiction treatment.